vigneshavm/Interview-questions/JS Q.md

-- **Labeled statements** in JavaScript allow you to assign a label to a block of code (like a loop or a function), which can then be referenced by control flow statements (like `break` or `continue`).
-They are typically used in conjunction with nested loops to control the flow of execution in a more readable way.
+- **Labeled statements** in JavaScript allow you to assign a label to a block of code (like a loop or a function),
+- which can then be referenced by control flow statements (like `break` or `continue`).
+- They are typically used in conjunction with nested loops to control the flow of execution in a more readable way.

+**Use Case**:
+  - Labeled statements are helpful when you have nested loops or complex control flow and want to break out of multiple levels of loops at once.
+However, they are **rarely used** in practice due to their potential to make code harder to read and maintain.

   **Syntax**:
   ```javascript